Shape

 }

-You can now run validate on this config before the vpc module is applied because Terragrunt will use the map {vpc_id = "temporary-dummy-id"} as the outputs attribute on the dependency instead of erroring out.
+You can now run validate on this config before the vpc unit is applied because Terragrunt will use the map {vpc_id = "temporary-dummy-id"} as the outputs attribute on the dependency instead of erroring out.

 What if you wanted to restrict this behavior to only the validate command?
 For example, you might not want to use the defaults for a plan operation because the plan doesn’t give you any indication of what is actually going to be created.

-You can use the mock_outputs_allowed_terraform_commands attribute to indicate that the mock_outputs should only be used when running those Terraform commands.
+You can use the mock_outputs_allowed_terraform_commands attribute to indicate that the mock_outputs should only be used when running those OpenTofu/Terraform commands.
 So to restrict the mock_outputs to only when validate is being run, you can modify the above terragrunt.hcl file to:

 dependency "vpc" {